 I work at the interface of experiments and theory: I mostly collect data on microbial model systems and perform mathematical and statistical modeling.
 In the past (and hopefully in the future) I will work with insects, a group I am particularly fond of!

-I develop digital image and video-based techniques to automatically quantify individuals and their traits in the microbial model systems we use in our lab.
+To guide my research, I develop open source software, for instance, digital image and video-based techniques to automatically quantify individuals and their traits.

 PhD in Biology, 2014